dmuhamedagic/oe1/README.md

 should have a POSIX shell program installed (there used to be some, but I'm not sure what is the current situation).

+The program depends on the following external programs:

+    jq curl id3v2

+They are available on a typical Linux platform such as Debian Linux.
+Otherwise, YMMV.

 NB: I challenge you to implement this in Python or Perl or AWK or whatever programming language.
 Note that the usage have to remain the same!